jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

 }
 ```

-It can also be applied to lists of lists, in which case the function will return `true` if the original list contains
+The same can also be applied to a list of lists, in which case the function will return `true` if the original list contains
-exactly the _same_ list - has the same size and contains elements in the same order:
+exactly the _same_ list - the one that has the same size and contains the elements in the same order:

 ```kotlin
 fun main() {